dave1010/ceo-bench/ROADMAP.md

 ## CEO Bench Implementation Roadmap

+(this file should be edited as progress is made)

 ### Phase 1: Research & Planning

 * pick about 5-10 topics and a some subtopics each (./dev/topic-ideas.md has early draft)